TaleTN/IPlugExample/Readme.txt

 	IPlugExample/VST2_SDK/aeffect.h, aeffectx.h       <-- VST2_SDK goes here

 You will find these header files in the pluginterfaces/vst2.x/ directory inside the VST 2.4 or VST 3 SDK, but you will need v3.6 or older.
-You can download v3.6.6 here:
+You used to be able to download v3.6.6 here:

 	https://www.steinberg.net/sdk_downloads/vstsdk366_27_06_2016_build_61.zip

+However, it would seem that it is no longer available, courtesy of Steinberg.

 HOW TO BUILD & RUN